 The Center for Immuno-Oncology (CIO) is a central hub within Dana-Farber for human immuno-oncology research.
 The CIO is uniquely positioned as a disease-agnostic center to provide correlative analysis and identify biomarkers of response, resistance, and

-to external academic and industry partnerships.
+and industry partnerships.
 The CIO works in conjunction with the newly formed Center for Cancer Therapeutic Innovation (CCTI), which leads phase I clinical trials of novel therapies at Dana-Farber.

 To facilitate cutting-edge translational clinical research, the CIO comprises five laboratories with expertise in the biobanking and analysis of samples from pan-cancer immuno-oncology trials, which are supported by bioinformatics and biostatistics to

 identify prognostic and predictive biomarkers.